William Joseph Moran

-William Joseph Moran (January 15, 1906 - August 23, 1996) was a Roman Catholic bishop who served the Archdiocese for the Military Services.
+William Joseph Moran (January 15, 1906 - August 23, 1996) was a Roman Catholic chaplain who served as the 7th Deputy Chief of Chaplains of the United States Army from 1958 to 1966 before serving as the bishop of the Archdiocese for Military Services.

 Biography

 Born in San Francisco, California, Moran was ordained to the priesthood on June 20, 1931, for the Roman Catholic Archdiocese of San Francisco, California.

 On September 15, 1965, Moran was appointed titular bishop of Centuria and auxiliary bishop of the Roman Catholic Archdiocese for the Military Services, USA and was consecrated on December 13, 1965.
 Moran retired on January 15, 1981.